gideontong/programming-resources/README.md

 Dynamic content is data that changes based on who sees it or what is entered into it.
 This might include things like a login system, forums, user profiles, or other platforms that changes who is looking at it or what people want to see.

+#### Building a Forum

+You don't necessarily have to do any of your programming in order to create a forum.
+There's a open-source software called [phpBB](https://www.phpbb.com/) that you can use in order to easily and quickly create a forum.

 ### Static Content

 Static content is information that is defined and doesn't change on a day-to-day basis.
 It might be good for webstores, informational websites, blogs, and other platforms (however, a blog would be better hosted on an existing hosting service).